We'd like to see something published as well.

 I am actually more concerned with a roadmap on when previous defects will be fixed as opposed to when new things will be introduced.
 I just want the system to be working with features it already has in place.

-Hello Courtney Meade I think it is best for you to contact tech support about that.
+Hello Courtney Patton I think it is best for you to contact tech support about that.
 If you can give a list of the defects you are waiting on in some priority order, we can give you some general idea of when each may be fixed.